Enhancing Answer Reliability Through Inter-Model Consensus of Large Language Models

 \begin{quote} \textit{"Please read the following Ph.D.-level statistics question and select the most appropriate answer (A, B, C, or D).
 Provide a detailed justification for your selection, explaining your reasoning and any relevant statistical principles."} \end{quote}

-Each model independently selected an answer \( a_{ij} \) for question \( Q_i \), where \( j \in \{1,2,3\} \) indexes the answering models, and provided a justification \( J_{ij} \).
-The models were isolated from one another, ensuring no exchange of information about answers or justifications to prevent bias or collusion.
+Each model independently selected an answer \( a_{ij} \) for the question \( Q_i \), where \( j \in \{1,2,3\} \) indexes the response models and provided a justification \( J_{ij} \).
+The models were isolated from each other, ensuring that no information was exchanged about answers or justifications to prevent bias or collusion.
 This isolation, combined with the neutral prompts and diverse question topics, further minimized bias in the answering process.